chrisfeller/League_Strength_App/readme.md

 <br>
 <br>

-A second example below, compares the NBA to the NBA Playoffs.
+A second example below, compares the NBA regular season to the NBA Playoffs.
 While the two are quite similar, we do see that the center of the NBA Playoff (Red) distribution is just to the right of the NBA regular season distribution (Blue) suggesting that on average the NBA Playoffs are stronger than the regular season.

 ![NBA vs. NBA Playoffs](output/plots/NBA_vs_Playoffs.png)